Data Protection under SARS-CoV-2

 Spain[edit | edit source]

 The Data protection authority (the AEPD) issued guidelines here (also available in English here).
-Additionally, it has also published a FAQ document, a press release on public and private webs and apps offering self-evaluation and tips, a small communication on illicit webs and apps offering self-evaluation and tips, a small communication regarding phishing campaigns, a small communication on temperature taking at stores, work centres and other establishments, and a study on different technologies used to fight coronavirus and their privacy risks.
+Additionally, it has also published a FAQ document, a press release on public and private webs and apps offering self-evaluation and tips, a small communication on illicit webs and apps offering self-evaluation and tips, a small communication regarding phishing campaigns, a small communication on temperature taking at stores, work centres and other establishments, a small communication on the no-legitimacy of providing or requesting any information on job candidates' COVID-19 antibodies when offering or applying for a job, and a study on different technologies used to fight coronavirus and their privacy risks.

 Sweden[edit | edit source]